case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.md

 </td><td>

-During a matcher execution, this function can be called to ensure that the provided matcher resolves to a string.
+During a matcher execution, this function can be called to ensure that the provided matcher resolves to a string when stripped with `stripMatchers`<!-- -->.

 </td></tr>